 - Visit local restaurants and try locally brewed beer in the pubs.
 Svalbard Bryggeri is the world’s northernmost brewery!
 It’s quite cool to come out of the bar at 1 am and still see the sun up in the sky.

 - Do some shopping.
 All the shopping in Svalbard is tax-free since Svalbard is a duty-free zone.
-You can bring home everything from polar bear toys to woollen sweaters.
+You can bring home everything from polar bear toys to woolen sweaters, that make great Norwegian souvenirs.
 Alcohol prices are also cheaper than inland Norway, so we brought some delicious local beer with us back to Oslo.

 - Learn about the region by visiting the most northerly university and museums – the Svalbard Museum and North Pole Expedition Museum.